The Complete Guide to Fall Festivals in Maryland, DC, and Northern Virginia

-- Catonsville Peace A Pizza Trunk or Treat: October 29th at 7PM.
+- Catonsville Peace A Pizza Trunk or Treat: Date is TBD but I suspect it will be October 26th at 7PM.
 You can register to just do the trick or treating or you can also sign up to decorate a trunk, but you must sign up via email because space is limited.
 This event is free.
 For more information, click here.

-- BOOseum Bash at Port Discovery: October 27th, 10AM-4PM.
+- BOOseum Bash at Port Discovery: The 2019 event has not been announced but I imagine it will be the last Saturday of October.
+Will update when information is released!
 Have a shockingly good Halloween at Baltimore’s ultimate Halloween party for kids and families!
-Put your imagination to work as you dress as your favorite character – and join in fun, interactive and mischievous fun celebrating Frankenstein through science activities that will put a spark in your Halloween fun! https://www.portdiscovery.org/visit/calendar/event/2528/boo-seum-bash-celebrating-frankenstein
+Put your imagination to work as you dress as your favorite character – and join in fun, interactive and mischievous fun celebrating Frankenstein through science activities that will put a spark in your Halloween fun! (last year’s information) https://www.portdiscovery.org/visit/calendar/event/2528/boo-seum-bash-celebrating-frankenstein

-- Spooky Science at the Maryland Science Center: https://www.mdsci.org/event/spooky-science/October 27th from noon-4pm.
+- Spooky Science at the Maryland Science Center: https://www.mdsci.org/ Date and time TBD.
 Celebrate the chills and thrills of Halloween at the Maryland Science Center for Spooky Science Day!
 Creepy chemistry and mysterious science combine to provide a hauntingly good time.
 Spend the afternoon with us and make gooey, glowing slime, launch creepy catapults, see our mad scientists in a creepy interactive demonstration, and even watch us chuck pumpkins off of the roof!

 I hope you have a great fun fall season!